 1. Appropriate legal fit

 In the United States, each state has its own laws regarding surrogacy.
 Outside the U.S., each country has different requirements and laws regarding surrogacy.
-Circle’s experienced legal team ensures that the laws of the surrogate’s home state (where the delivery will take place) complement the laws of intended parents' home state/country (including laws around same sex parenting).
-Our legal team will always approve a match from a legal standpoint before a surrogate profile is presented to intended parents.
+At Circle, your Matching Team (which includes a lawyer) ensures that the laws of the surrogate’s home state (where the delivery will take place) complement the laws of intended parents' home state/country (including laws around same sex parenting).
+We will always approve a match from a legal standpoint before a surrogate profile is presented to intended parents.
 We will never knowingly present matches that are not a safe legal fit.

 2. Personality fit and surrogacy expectations

-Once the legal team presents its list of safe matches, the Surrogate Advisors and Program Coordinators and Managers review the list together to find the best personality fits, since we want this to be a comfortable relationship throughout the entirety of the journey.
+Next, we'll review the list to find the best personality fits, since we want this to be a comfortable relationship throughout the entirety of the journey.
 Circle Surrogacy will also use the information gathered from individual phone calls or in-person meetings with both surrogates and intended parents early in process to determine good personality fits.
 We also look at IPs' and surrogates' expectations and hopes for the journey including the number of embryos to transfer and communication styles.

 3. Expectations Surrounding Termination and Selective Reduction